arunsadhasivam/AIRepositories/Basics/AlgorithmList.md

 <details>
 <summary><h2>4.
 Computer Vision</h2></summary>

-**Why here:** These are DL architectures specialized for images — you need to understand CNNs before understanding detection (YOLO) or segmentation (U-Net) built on top of them.
+**Why here:** These are DL architectures specialized for images — you need to understand CNNs (from Deep Learning) before understanding detection (YOLO) or segmentation (U-Net) built on top of them.

 **Unlocks:** Image-specific tasks: classification, detection, segmentation, generation.